-Cheer on the new mayor and the spectacular procession, as they wind their way between Bank and Aldwych for The Lord Mayor's Show.
+Celebrate the new Lord Mayor as the spectacular procession winds its way between Bank and Aldwych for The Lord Mayor's Show.

 The Lord Mayor's Show dates back to 1215, when King John granted a charter allowing the citizens of London to elect their own mayor.
 Every year since, the newly elected Lord Mayor has travelled from the City of London to Westminster to pledge allegiance to the Crown.